 Without being the strongest recorded earthquake, Shaanxi's high death toll likely resulted from the destruction of the area's densely populated communities and poorly-constructed stone buildings.
 According to local records, the people of the Shaanxi and Shanxi provinces responded to the natural disaster by rebuilding in ways that would lessen the impact of future earthquakes.
 Since the earthquake toppled so many stone buildings, communities rebuilt with softer materials like bamboo and wood, which were more resistant to tremors and would cause less damage if knocked down again.

-The scholar Qin Keda, who survived the earthquake to write about it, also came up with safety tips for people to follow in the event of another disaster.
-Headvised: “at the very beginning of the earthquake, people indoors should not go out immediately.
-Just crouch down and wait for chances.
+The scholar Qin Keda, who survived the earthquake, wrote about his experience and came up with safety tips for people to follow in the event of another disaster.
+“At the very beginning of the earthquake, people indoors should not go out immediately," Keda wrote.
+"Just crouch down and wait for chances.
 Even if the nest is collapsed, some eggs in it may still be kept intact.”

 Qin Keda’s advice to stay indoors mirrors the USGS's advice.
 In a section of its website titled “What should I do DURING an earthquake,” the USGS says that if you are already inside during an earthquake, it is not safer to head for the door.
 Running during an earthquake is very dangerous, and being inside can protect you from flying debris.